DLochmelis33/kmm-research/kotlin-native/aoPassBenchmarking/benchmarkReports/compilation-schemes-comparison/PRELIMINARY_RESULTS.md

 About _**the score**_.
 All score change percentages are relative to the largest of the compared values.
 Presumably, the score itself is calculated depending on the execution time of the benchmarks.

-A note _**about linuxX64**_.
-As the results below show, linuxX64 has higher degradation percentages in the individual tests.
+A note _**about *Linux x64***_.
+As the results below show, *Linux x64* has higher degradation percentages in the individual tests.
 However, it is also higher when comparing several versions of the baseline, which means that there was surely more noise on this machine (and/or architecture?).
-Moreover, there was more improvement in test performance on this machine than on macosArm64, so the average linuxX64 results sometimes turned out to be much lower.
-In the future, it is necessary to get rid of this noise or evaluate it properly.
+Moreover, there was more improvement in test performance on this machine than on *MacOS Arm64*, so the average *Linux x64* results sometimes turned out to be much lower.
+In the final experiments, we got rid of this noise and made evaluation properly.

-### Baselines comparison
+## Baselines comparison

 Comparison of two baseline runs demonstrate how significant the error between same compiler benchmarks can be, i.e. the noise level.
 One of the current tasks is to get rid of such noise.

 In this section, all test names are clickable and lead to source files with their code.

-#### macosArm64
+### *MacOS Arm64*

 <ins>baseline2-vs-baseline</ins>